iris-theof/Bike-Demand/README.md

 # Bike-Demand
-In this repository I present a model that uses Machine Learning, to forecast Bike Demand based real data found at a [Kaggle dataset]
+In this repository I present a model that uses Machine Learning, to forecast Bike Demand based real data found at Kaggle
 (https://www.kaggle.com/c/bike-sharing-demand).
 ## Exploratory Data Analysis
 An initial exploratory analysis ran on the data indicated the following: